andrewt3000/generalEndPoint/README.md

 DELETE | /api/general/{tableName}/{ID} | Delete a record |

 ## Security
-GE is only for quick prototyping or for production use in an environment where all authenticated users are highly trusted.
-Example uses are an app for a small company or perhaps an admin app.
-All users have access to all select, insert, update, and delete functionality.
+In GE all authenticated users are trusted with access to select, insert, update, and delete functionality for all tables.
 A layer of security restricting access by role would make GE more useful.
+GE is useful for prototyping and for apps where all users are trusted, for instance an app for a small company or an admin app for a small saas product.

-Even with a small number of trusted users, it's important to not have a usernames and passwords in the database and to use a 3rd party such as auth0.
-Otherwise authenticated users could get a list of all usernames and update other user's passwords even if they are hashed.
+It's important to not have usernames and passwords in the database.
+Otherwise authenticated users could compromise security.
+They could, for instance, get a list of all usernames and update other user's passwords.
+You can use another database or use a 3rd party authentication service.
+This seed project uses [auth0](https://auth0.com/).

-JQL is constructed to guard against sql injection attacks and it validates the table and column names against a schema.
-It also parameterizes it's input parameters against sql injection.
-This prevents accesss to create, drop, and alter commands.
+JQL validates the table and column names against a schema.
+It also parameterizes it's inputs against sql injection.

 # To run